symfony/symfony-docs/book/translation.rst

 Twig Templates
 ~~~~~~~~~~~~~~

+..
+    However, the ``%var%``
+    notation is required when translating in Twig templates, and is overall a
+    sensible convention to follow.

 Symfony2 provides specialized Twig tags (``trans`` and ``transchoice``) to
 help with message translation of *static blocks of text*: